PostHog/posthog.com/contents/blog/startup-data-stack.md

 - How do we optimize our [conversion funnel](/tutorials/funnels)?
 - What channels should we [be advertising on](/blog/dev-marketing-for-startups)?

-To answer these questions, teams pull data from a growing number of sources like product analytics, CRM, help desk, and ad platform.
+To answer these questions, teams pull data from a growing number of sources like product analytics, CRM, help desk, and ad platforms.
 They also utilize more of the features of these sources, such as customer engagement and session recordings, generating more data.

 Bringing all this data together and managing it often requires a [customer data platform](/docs/integrate/cdp) (CDP).
 CDPs collect the data from different sources and send it for use in destinations.
 For example, it might collect product data from PostHog, advertising data from Google, and revenue data from Stripe, and send it back to those same tools, a warehouse, or a business intelligence tool like Hex.